HL7/bulk-data/spec/export/index.md

 For Patient- and Group-level requests requests, the [Patient Compartment](https://www.hl7.org/fhir/compartmentdefinition-patient.html) SHOULD be used as a point of reference for recommended resources to be returned.
 However, other resources outside of the patient compartment that are helpful in interpreting the patient data (such as Organization and Practitioner) may also be returned.

+References in the resources returned MAY be relative URLs with the format <code>&lt;resource type&gt;/&lt;id&gt;</code>, or absolute URLs with the same structure rooted in the base URL for the server from which the export was performed.
+References will be resolved by looking for a resource with the specified type and id within the file set.

 #### Endpoint - All Patients

 `GET [fhir base]/Patient/$export`